-Lacan writes of the three basic tenets of experience -- symbolic, real, imaginary -- and I think horror movies get them confused, probably because their writers got too much Christian conditioning growing up, so that crosses and holy objects are themselves seen as threatening through a kind of Pavlovian dread response - the mere sign of a cross makes the grown Christian writer scratch ghost echoes of his itchy wool church suit, makes his legs fidget with restless boredom.
+I think horror movies get them confused, probably because their writers got too much Christian conditioning growing up, so that crosses and holy objects are themselves seen as threatening through a kind of Pavlovian dread response - the mere sign of a cross makes the grown Christian writer scratch ghost echoes of his itchy wool church suit, makes his legs fidget with restless boredom.
 Before engaging in sex he has to cover up the crosses and pictures of his mama.
-To such a person, attacking or defacing the symbols directly becomes a very first chakra kind of rebellion, one mired in an id-less chowder bowl.
-But it is futile - like defacing a stop sign rather than just not stopping for it.
+To such a person, attacking or defacing the symbols directly becomes a very first chakra kind of rebellion, albeit one mired in an id-less prison mentality, like defacing a stop sign but still stopping for it.

 School of the Holy Beast (1974) is an example of this, a 70s Japanese pinku wherein, amongst other things, a nun is stripped and beaten with thorny roses and then made to urinate on the holy cross.
 This is actually considered pretty subversive in the context of the film, but really, in the end, it's kind of silly and not very cinematic.
 A representation of someone desecrating a representation of someone else.
 I ended up selling my copy on ebay.
 I was expecting better.

 But then again, I went to public school.

-Don't Deliver us from Evil (1968) finds two best girlfriends home for the summer from Catholic school, performing similar 'atrocities' - such as stealing holy articles from their school's chapel and even tossing out a bunch of sacramental wafers in La Mer.
+Don't Deliver us from Evil (1968) finds two best girlfriends home for the summer from Catholic school, performing similar 'atrocities' - such as stealing holy articles from their school's chapel and even tossing out a bunch of sacramental wafers into the nearby lake.
 The shizz with the passing swinger/rapists the girls pick up along the way are one thing, that's human life, that's real, but their litanies and rituals with the pilfered holy items are purely symbolic.
 It's a very odd breech of the walls between the levels of imaginary, symbolic, real, like a picture of a fire (symbolic) burning up, so it's no accident I saw my idol Kim Morgan's picture with her kneeling before a poster for the film while I was writing this and I felt compelled to smudge in some flames.